IDMNYU/Ideation_Prototyping_6053_Fall_2019_Bennett/schedule.md

             <li>
                 Create a post that is a written statement regarding what your Future project is going to be about.
 What is the story?
 What is the message?
 What are some possible  objects?
             </li>
+            <li>Began researching and collecting materials for your Future Project.</li>
             </ul>
         </li>
         <li>(if applicable this week) <a href="constant_input_output.md">constant input/output</a></li>
+        <li> Read the midterm letters from the last cohort and post a reflection on your process site.</li>
     <li> Post your sketchbook work to your Process site </li>
     <li><a href ="Time_Management_System.md">Time Management System</a> and reflection</li><li> Read - Don't Read This Book </li>
     </td>
   </tr>

 </table>